tracking-exposed/facebook.tracking.exposed/content/analysis-and-publications.md

 {{<resource
   kind="event"
   when="September"
-  title="Cyber Resistence in 2016 consist into algorithm reversing and not into encryption anymore" description="The first appearance record in the public!" href="https://www.youtube.com/watch?v=ayZeNKjX4i4" authors="Claudio Agosti" description="This is the project inception to the public! but the very birthday was here: https://moca.olografix.org/en/moca-en/" >}}
+  title="Cyber Resistance in 2016 consist in doing algorithm reversing!" description="The first appearance record in the public!" href="https://www.youtube.com/watch?v=ayZeNKjX4i4" authors="Claudio Agosti" description="This is the project inception to the public!
+The original title was complete by saying 'not encryption anymore', but might sounds misleading.
+Encryption is a fundamental element for protection, simply is not just that.
+Despite this is first appearance of the project in public, the very first birthday was here: https://moca.olografix.org/en/moca-en/" >}}